Mastero83/ChessFlask/README.md

-# ChessFlask: Mastermind Arena
+# ChessClub AI Assistant

-## ♟️ Why ChessFlask?
+## ♟️ Why ChessClub AI Assistant?
-ChessFlask is the ultimate modern chess web app for players, club enthusiasts, and learners.
+ChessClub AI Assistant is the ultimate modern chess web app for players, club enthusiasts, and learners.
 Powered by Stockfish, it combines world-class analysis, a beautiful interface, and unique features you won't find anywhere else.
-Whether you want to play, analyze your club games, or explore openings, ChessFlask is your new chess home.
+Whether you want to play, analyze your club games, or explore openings, ChessClub AI Assistant is your new chess home.

 ---